BrianWhelanDublin/milestone-project-2/testing.md

     - Scroll section into view.
     - Check heading contains the correct text.
     - Check the cities slider ul has filled with each li element ie the destination cards.
-    - Scroll back slider into view.
+    - Scroll beach slider into view.
     - Check the beach slider ul has filled with each li element ie the destination cards.

     - <div float="left">